Mission

 Vision

-Rutgers School of Nursing is a national and global leader in nursing education, research, and scholarship and an innovator in advancing health care that contributes to improved quality of life, health outcomes and health equity.
-We lead the nation in nursing education, research and scholarship.
-We are recognized for our culture of respect and inclusivity and pursuit of equity and social justice.
+Rutgers School of Nursing is a global leader in nursing education, research, and scholarship and an innovator in advancing healthcare that contributes to improved quality of life, health outcomes, and health equity for all individuals, communities, and populations.
+We are recognized for our holistic approach to equitable, person-centered, and community-involved healthcare.

 Philosophy